Help people living with dementia be active in your community

-Our Norfolk Easy Ambles are tailor-made for people with dementia and their carers to enjoy.
+Use our toolkit to map a walk for people living with dementia and their carers to enjoy

-We have created a suite of dementia friendly walks, the Norfolk Easy Ambles series, which contains 9 walking routes that have been designed to support people living with dementia and their carers to enjoy an accessible walk, with points of interest and sensory talking points to engage in conversation and stimulate reminiscence.
+The Norfolk Easy Ambles series is a suite of 9 walking routes that have been designed to support people living with dementia and their carers to enjoy an accessible walk, with points of interest and sensory talking points to engage in conversation and stimulate reminiscence.
 These leaflets can be freely downloaded below.

 Click on these links to download a leaflet.